 Most build tools can recognize the environment variable.
 For example, you can write Artifactory credential in

 val credentials = Credentials( "Artifactory Realm", "artifactoryonline.com", sys.env.getOrElse("ARTIFACTORY_USERNAME", ""), sys.env.getOrElse("ARTIFACTORY_PASSWORD", "") )

-sbt properly uses the credential and download required dependencies to local cache.
+sbt properly uses the credential and download the required dependencies to the local cache.
+That’s a very common situation we are facing in the daily development.
 It’s not amazing.

 But when I tried to run the sbt from IntelliJ IDEA, it did not work.
 It could not download the dependencies from Artifactory online as expected.
 Why?

 The reason was that my IDE did not launch as a child process of the main shell.
 These environment variables are set only in my login shell.
 So I have to launch IDE from my login shell to recognize environment variables.
 But how?

 idea which enables us to launch your IDE from the console.
 The process is launched as a child process of the process we run the command.